Lords Justices of Ireland: History

 James Campbell (Lord Chancellor), Frederick Shaw (Commander-in-Chief) and James Wylie (Land Court judge).
 Only Campbell signed the proclamation.

-After the Norman Conquest of Ireland, the chief governor of the Lordship of Ireland was appointed by the King of England via letters patent; in medieval times under his privy seal, and later under the Great Seal of England.
+After the Norman Conquest of Ireland, the chief governor of the Lordship of Ireland was appointed by the King of England via letters patent; in medieval times under the king's privy seal, and later under the Great Seal of England.
 The patent usually allowed the chief governor to nominate a deputy, though sometimes the King nominated a deputy, and if the chief governor died in office the Privy Council of Ireland would elect a deputy until the King nominated a successor.
 The title (originally French or Latin) of the chief governor depended on his power, from most to least: King's (or Lord) Lieutenant; (Lord) Deputy; Justiciar (or Lord Justice); and Keeper.
 The chief governor's deputy would have a lower title than the chief governor, and was appointed under the Great Seal of Ireland unless by the King.
 By the time of Henry VII, the Lord Deputy was the resident chief governor (or rarely the resident deputy of a non-resident Lord Lieutenant) and, in case of the Lord Deputy's temporary absence or vacancy, there was one or, later, two Lords Justices appointed by the Privy Council of Ireland.
-An Irish act of Poynings' Parliament, 10 Hen.
-7. c.
-26 (I), specified that the Treasurer of Ireland would be "Justice & Governoure" until the King send a "lieutenunt or deputye".
+The council's power to elect a deputy was formalised by an act of the Irish parliament of 1471 but withdrawn in 1494 by Poynings' Parliament, which instead specified that the Treasurer of Ireland would be "Justice & Governoure" until the King send a "lieutenunt or deputye".
 This was repealed three years later, but the statute roll was subsequently lost.
 A 1542 act formalised how the privy council would elect from among its members one or, if necessary, two Lords Justices, each of whom had to be a layman born in England.
 The same year the Crown of Ireland Act 1542 changed the Lordship into the Kingdom of Ireland.